shilpagopi/CodePrep/SQL/Sql.md

 # SQL
 ### SQL Commands
-SELECT /
+SELECT
-UPDATE..SET/
+UPDATE..SET
-DELETE, DELETE FROM/
+DELETE, DELETE FROM
 GROUP BY
 ORDER BY
-HAVING - The HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions INSERT INTO /
+HAVING - The HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions
+INSERT INTO
-CREATE DATABASE /
+CREATE DATABASE
-ALTER DATABASE /
+ALTER DATABASE
-CREATE TABLE /
+CREATE TABLE
-ALTER TABLE /
+ALTER TABLE
-DROP TABLE /
+DROP TABLE
-CREATE INDEX /
+CREATE INDEX
-DROP INDEX /
+DROP INDEX
-TOP/LIMIT /
+TOP/LIMIT
-IN /
+IN
-IN..SELECT /
+IN..SELECT
 CONCAT
 BETWEEN (both begin and end values inclusive, works for text and date values as well) / MIN(), MAX(), COUNT(), SUM(), AVG()  #Aggregate functions ignore null values (except for COUNT()) /